awsdocs/aws-cloudtrail-user-guide/doc_source/view-insights-events-cli.md

 aws cloudtrail lookup-events --event-category insight
 ```

- A returned event looks similar to the following example, which has been formatted for readability\.
+ A returned event looks similar to the following example,

 ```
 {